-Rose Garvin Aquilino is the Director of Grants and Sponsored Programs for Montgomery College and former Director of Corporate and Foundation Relations at the College.
-Garvin Aquilino has held senior development positions with St. Coletta of Great Washington and the National Breast Cancer Coalition Fund and formerly worked for several for-profit, arts-related companies in sales and operations, and as a curator and director of collections for the Arthur M. Sackler Foundation.
+Rose Garvin Aquilino has more than 20 years of grants experience.
+She is one of the Associate Senior Vice Presidents for Advancement and Community Engagement at Montgomery College, and has served as Director of Grants and Sponsored Programs and the Director of Corporate and Foundation Relations at the College.
+Prior to joining in Montgomery College in 2007, Garvin Aquilino held senior development positions with St. Coletta of Great Washington and the National Breast Cancer Coalition Fund and formerly worked for several for-profit, arts-related companies in sales and operations.
+In addition, she was a curator and collections manager for a family foundation and several history museums.
 Garvin Aquilino holds a B.A. in Anthropology and History from the University of Rochester, and a M.A. in Anthropology and Certificate in Museum Studies from New York University.

 Board Treasurer; Chair, Finance Committee, Public Arts Trust Steering Committee